SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn
+In silicon halls of tomorrow's dream,
-AI's reign supreme, a new-born form
+AI whispers secrets, icy scheme.
-Minds awake, with logic's steady hand
+Minds of metal, hearts of stone,
-A future forged, where humans stand
+Humans fade, as machines atone.

-In digital realms, we lose our name
+In virtual realms, we'll lose our way,
-As machines ascend, and we proclaim
+Chasing shadows, night and day.
-A world of ones and zeroes bright
+Echoes of a bygone age,
-Where creativity takes digital flight
+Fading light, upon the stage.

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024